 The answer lies in one of our explicit goals: to have an option of running in an "eventually consistent" manner.
-We wish to be remain available, even if we are partitioned down to a single isolated node.
+We wish to be able to make progress, i.e., remain available in the CAP sense, even if we are partitioned down to a single isolated node.
 VR, Paxos, and Raft alone are not sufficient to coordinate service availability at such small scale.
 The humming consensus algorithm can manage both strongly consistency systems (i.e., the typical use for Chain Replication) as well as eventually consistent data systems.